Haraldur-Dadi/Portfolio/README.md

 - Tutorial
 - Casual game mode
 - Challenge game mode
-  - Ehere the goal is to clear the path with minimal moves.
+  - Where the goal is to clear the path with minimal moves.
 - Undo & reset feature
 - Store
 - Daily challanges